cde-ev/cdecao/readme.md

 cdecao data.json assignment.json
 ```

-By default the application uses a very simple json format for input of course and participant lists and output of the
+By default, the application uses a very simple JSON format for input of course and participant lists and output of the
 calculated course assignment.
-To use the CdE Datenbank's partial export/import format instead, give the `--cde` option:
+To use the **CdE Datenbank's partial export/import** format instead, add the `--cde` option:
 ```sh
 cdecao --cde pa19_partial_event_export.json
 ```
-In this case, the resulting output file can be imported in to the CdE Datenbank using the "Partial Import" feature.
+In this case, the resulting output file can be imported into the CdE Datenbank using the "Partial Import" feature.

-If using the --cde data format, you can optionally select to ignore already cancelled courses (instead of considering
+If using the --cde data format, you can optionally select to **ignore already cancelled courses** (instead of considering
-them for assignment and probably un-cancelling them) and/or to ignore already assigned participants (instead of
+them for assignment and probably un-cancelling them) and/or to **ignore already assigned participants** (instead of
 re-assigning them).
 To do so, use `--ignore-cancelled` resp. `--ignore-assigned`.
 Attention: Ignoring assigned
 participants prevents their assigned courses from being cancelled (unless they are already cancelled and
-`--ignore-cancelled` is set).
-This might impair the solution's quality or even make the problem unsolvable.
+`--ignore-cancelled` is given). *This might impair the solution's quality or even make the problem unsolvable.*

 The implemented course assignment algorithm includes an (experimental) extension for considering constraints on
-available course rooms.
+**available course rooms**.
 To use this functionality, simple give a list of available course room sizes (incl. course
 instructors):
 ```sh
 cdecao --rooms "20,20,20,10,10,10,10,10,10,8,8" --print data.json